 Wadi Hammamat: Dynasty 11, Nebhepetre Mentuhotep II.
 Photographed by Kairoinfo4U and posted on flickr : https://www.flickr.com/photos/manna4u/25932728632/in/photostream/

 Heka figurine E4875 from the Louvre Museum : https://collections.louvre.fr/en/ark:/53355/cl010011666

 Unmanned RB 6 fog nozzle monitor for firefighting and cooling from Rosenbauer International AG, Leonding, Austria.

 "Heka is said to have been created at the beginning of time by the creator Atum."

-Ancient Egyptians were the first civilization to master a Solvay-like process for sodium carbonate manufacturing, long before it got reinvented in the 1800's in Europe.
-The key elements of that process is the temperature control of the chemical reactions (the cooling), and the dome shaped plate necessary for the counterflow chemical reactions to occur in an efficient way, and that plate is precisely what is the disc of Sabu.
+It means that ancient Egyptians were the first civilization to master a Solvay-like process for sodium carbonate manufacturing, long before it got reinvented in the 1800's in Europe.
+The key elements of that process is the temperature control of the chemical reactions (the cooling), and the dome shaped plate necessary for the counterflow chemical reactions to occur in an efficient way.
+That counterflow reaction plate is what really is the disc of Sabu.

 The Pyramids of the Cold